-This section adopts most of section 2 of the uniform act in statutory (and not rule) form with certain modifications.
+This section adopts most of Section 2 of the uniform act with certain modifications.
 "Collaborative law communications" are statements that are made orally, through conduct, or in writing or another recorded form.
 As stated by the ULC comment, most generic mediation privileges cover communications but do not cover conduct that is not intended as an assertion.
 The same is true of the privilege created here.